mohamedhagag/mhj_accounting_reports/CONV.md

 - Use `useService()` for orm, notification, actionService
 - Responsive grid: `col-md-3`, `col-md-6` Bootstrap classes
 - Use Chart.js for visualizations via CDN
+- Use HtmlToExcelConverter for Excel exports from HTML tables
+- Set explicit numeric cell types in XLSX: `cell.t = 'n'`

 ### Don'ts ❌
 - Don't mix ORM calls in component - use RPC to controller